Tomorrow-Tech-s-r-l/open-robot-battery/README.md

 We welcome contributions!
 - Submit issues for bugs, ideas, or feature requests.
 - Open pull requests with improvements (new connector types, casing designs, documentation).
-- Share your projects built with LANDER in the community.
+- Share your projects built with ORB in the community.

 ---